OfficeDev/teams-toolkit/templates/ts/api-plugin-from-scratch-oauth/README.md

 | `teamsapp.local.yml` | This overrides `teamsapp.yml` with actions that enable local execution and debugging.                                                                                                                                                                   |
 | `aad.manifest.json`  | This file defines the configuration of Microsoft Entra app.
 This template will only provision [single tenant](https://learn.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps#who-can-sign-in-to-your-app) Microsoft Entra app. |

-## How OAuth works in the Copilot plugin
+## How OAuth works in the API plugin

 ![oauth-flow](https://github.com/OfficeDev/teams-toolkit/assets/107838226/f074abbe-d9e3-4a46-8e08-feb66b17a539)